aditya723/Code-Quality/README.md

 # Code-Quality
-Points needs to be taken care when writing a system software
+Points need to be taken care when writing a system software